When the stunning state “Utah’s” name hear you what you think then? Visualize images of Mormons? The world’s best skiing? Or the red rocks Moab?

 Utah is home to the Red Rock Film Festival, Sundance film festival, the Utah Shakespearean Festival, & the DOCUTAH Film Festival.

-In 1920, finally U.S. allowed women’s suffrage but not nods the equal rights amendment for men and women.
+In 1920, finally the U.S. allowed women’s suffrage but not nods to the equal rights amendment for men and women.

 Salt Lake City Fun Facts